bombasticSlacks/Aspirant/Game/Marksman.md

 #### Quarterback
 You can throw weapons and objects designed to be thrown twice the normal range.
 You can throw any object not designed to be thrown your normal thrown range.

+#### Armed To The Teeth
+You can carry twice the consumables or ammo in the same amount of size on your belt.
+So, as an example, if 10 arrows are 2 size, you may carry 20 arrows as 2 size.

 ---
 ### Advanced